MySxan/Phigrim-Separatist/README.md

 ## A display font

-Phigrim Separatist is an art font created for the community rhythm game Phigrim, designed by MySxan.
-Inspired by Hotaru's game UI draft.
+Phigrim Separatist is an art font created for the community rhythm game Phigrim, inspired by Hotaru and designed by MySxan.
-The font can be used in various design situations like headlines, titling, poster creation, and graphic display.
-Feel free to use it in graphic design.
+The font can be used in various design situations like headlines, titling, poster, design, and graphic display.

 ## License